 Student debt is a really touchy subject—even for me.
 I remember my first year of college.
-I was fresh out of high school, had a small part-time job at a pizza place, and I had these really big ideas for changing the world and being a billionaire thanks to my college education!
-I was going to ace every test and, most importantly, I was going to get out of school completely debt free!
+Fresh out of high school, I had a small part-time job at a pizza place, and had these really big ideas for changing the world and being a billionaire thanks to my college education!
+I thought was going to ace every test and, most importantly, I was going to get out of school completely debt free!

 Well, one of those big ideas didn’t happen.
 I graduated, landed a job and could still become a billionaire.
 However, I could have used what I know now to get out of college with less debt.
 Student debt is actually so bad that right now 3 out of 4 students graduate with debt.
 Students have to learn how to save money in college or else the debt keeps piling up!
 How and why should you be planning for student debt, and what changes can you make right now to make your future financial goals possible?

 Many people get out of college without thinking about their future loan repayments.
 The average debt for college students is almost $35,000 per borrower, which is insane!
 That comes to about $365 per month, which is a huge chunk of your paycheck!
 Without the proper amount of planning, you could be in for a struggle during the 10 or more years that you’ll be paying these loans back.

 You might think that if times get tough you can just declare bankruptcy and everything will be good, right?
 Well, it’s not that simple.
 Not only is bankruptcy bad for your credit score even if you could do it, declaring bankruptcy won’t clear out your student debt.
 It doesn’t matter if you have loans from a private financial institution or from the government, you’re stuck paying those until they’re completely gone.

 Without proper planning, your student loan debt payments may end up limiting your ability to borrow money.
 That means it’ll take longer to get your dream home or that new set of wheels you’ve had your eye on.
 It’s not all bad news, though!
 You can plan for student debt to help alleviate or even completely remove the need for student loans!